 CECFEE was established as a center for excellence on July 24, 2020 pursuant to the decision of the Indian Statistical Institute (ISI) Council in its meeting held on June 09, 2020.

-Currently, there is a critical need for more capacity in economic modeling of energy and climate change that is needed for long-term planning by the government and for background in international climate negotiations.
-CECFEE is conceptualised in order to provide high-quality research infrastructure on a permanent basis and to provide sound inputs to the policy-making process.
+Currently, there is a pressing need for more capacity in economic modelling of energy and climate change, which is essential for long-term planning by the government and for background in international climate negotiations.
+CECFEE is conceptualised to provide high-quality research infrastructure on a permanent basis and, evidence-based inputs to the policy-making process.

 CECFEE in NEWS…

-Research conducted by Prof E. Somanathan and Prof Rohini Somanathan in collaboration with Professors Anant Sudarshan and Meenu Tewari gets features in several newspapers: Indian Express, Hindustan Times, Times of India.
+Research conducted by Professor E. Somanathan and Professor Rohini Somanathan in collaboration with Professors Anant Sudarshan and Meenu Tewari gets featured in several newspapers: Indian Express, Hindustan Times, Times of India.
 Their work is titled The Impact of Temperature on Productivity and Labor Supply: Evidence from Indian Manufacturing

 Dr. Mudit Kapoor has been appointed as a member of the Technical Advisory Group for NITI Aayog’s new National Data and Analytics Platform.

 The paper “Importance of Being Earnest: What Explains Gender Quota Effect in Politics” authored by CECFEE members Sabyasachi Das and Kanika Mahajan, along with EPU PhD student Sugat Chaturvedi has been adjudged as the best paper in the category Development Economics at the 2020 Winter School hosted at the Delhi School of Economics.
 The award carries with itself a monetary prize of USD750 funded by the Econometric Society.

 Professor Somanathan’s take on how to address the issue of air pollution in the country: https://indianexpress.com/article/opinion/columns/india-diwali-pollution-air-quality-7052739/